EduardBolanos/ciLisp/README.md

 } AST_NODE;

 # Task 7
-The following grammar expands the capability of ciLisp by adding support for user­defined functions: program ::= s-expr EOL
+The following grammar expands the capability of ciLisp by adding support for user-defined functions:

+program ::= s-expr EOL

 s-expr ::=       quit
    | number
    | symbol